wikimedia/html-metadata/README.md

 ## Contributing

 Contributions welcome!
-All contibutions should use [bluebird promises](https://github.com/petkaantonov/bluebird) instead of callbacks, and be .nodeify()-ed in index.js so the functions can be used as either callbacks or Promises.
+All contibutions should use [bluebird promises](https://github.com/petkaantonov/bluebird) instead of callbacks.